riggsbeeGIS/awesome-civic/README.md

 - [Google Maps geojson Editor](https://google-developers.appspot.com/maps/documentation/utils/geojson/) - A tool to prune and move GeoJSON points on a map.
 - [Map Shaper](http://www.mapshaper.org/) – A tool to optimize your GeoJSON files to increase pageload times.
 - [Map Starter](http://www.mapstarter.com/) – A GUI to intuitively manipulate and export a GeoJSON/TopoJSON file.
+- [Leaflet Provider](https://leaflet-extras.github.io/leaflet-providers/preview/) - A collection of basemaps for use with Javascript mapping library.

 ## Applications